zxphyrx/highway/app/views/advanced/project-guidelines.md

 ## Overview
 Here's an overall list of what is allowed / isn't allowed for your project!
 Keep in mind these are just guidelines

-Generally speaking, each project must be closer to a product than a demo - that doesn't mean go ultra advertising mode, but that does mean that a breadboarded together project with no case *doesn't* count.
+Generally speaking, each project must be closer to a product than a demo - that doesn't mean go ultra advertising mode, but that does mean that a breadboarded together project with no case *doesn't* count

+I want to make it clear that there is **no** idea

+For the sake of this guide, we're going to use

+---

+## Tiers

+### 4 points

+### 6 points

+### 10 points

+---

 ### Complexity
 A custom project should include each of the following: